 Trends and Latest Developments in Prime Factorization

 The field of prime factorization is far from static; it's a dynamic area of research with ongoing developments.
 One major trend is the quest for more efficient factorization algorithms.
 As mentioned earlier, the security of many cryptographic systems relies on the difficulty of factoring large numbers.
-Therefore, mathematicians and computer scientists are constantly seeking new and improved methods for factoring, with the aim of either breaking existing cryptographic systems or developing more secure ones.
+That's why, mathematicians and computer scientists are constantly seeking new and improved methods for factoring, with the aim of either breaking existing cryptographic systems or developing more secure ones.

 Post-quantum cryptography focuses on developing cryptographic algorithms that are resistant to attacks from both classical and quantum computers.
 These algorithms are based on mathematical problems that are believed to be difficult to solve even with quantum computers.
 Several different approaches are being explored, including lattice-based cryptography, code-based cryptography, and multivariate cryptography.